-Enter the horizontal force, distance between supports, and weight per unit length into the calculator to determine the sag of a catenary curve.
+Enter any 3 of the horizontal force, distance between supports, weight per unit length, and sag into the calculator to determine the missing catenary value (assumes supports are at the same height and the load is the cable/chain’s own uniform weight).

 Catenary Equation Formula

-The following formula is used to calculate the sag of a catenary curve.
+The following formula is used to calculate the midspan sag of a true catenary for a cable/chain with uniform weight per unit length (along the cable) hung between supports at the same height.

-• S is the sag of the catenary curve (unit of length)
+- S is the sag (vertical drop) from the support level to the lowest point of the cable (unit of length)

-• w is the weight per unit length (force per unit length)
+- w is the weight per unit length of the cable/chain (force per unit length, assumed uniform)

 What is a Catenary Curve?

 A catenary curve describes the shape of a flexible chain or cable that hangs between two points under its own weight and is acted upon by gravity.
-The curve has a specific mathematical form and is relevant in various engineering and architectural applications, such as the design of suspension bridges and overhead power lines.
-Understanding the sag of a catenary curve is crucial for ensuring the structural integrity and functionality of such systems.
+The exact catenary shape is described using hyperbolic cosine functions (cosh), and it is relevant in various engineering and architectural applications, such as the design of suspension bridges and overhead power lines.
+Understanding sag is important for clearance, tension, and overall structural performance.

 How to Calculate Sag in a Catenary Curve?